tadasant/CodeClippy/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/SolutionLoft/PyClippy/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+There you will also find instructions for getting set up to develop locally.

 ## Versioning # TODO